ArticySoftware/Articy3ImporterForUnreal/README.md

 You can decide to get the plugin at the [Unreal Engine marketplace](https://www.unrealengine.com/marketplace/en-US/product/articy-draft-importer) as an Engine plugin, or alternatively here via GitHub as a project-based plugin.
 Functionally, there are no differences.

 ### Project-based plugin
-*Unreal Engine 4.19 and below: use [the respectively tagged version](https://github.com/ArticySoftware/ArticyImporterForUnreal/releases) of the importer*
+*Unreal Engine 4.19 and below: use [the respectively tagged version](https://github.com/ArticySoftware/ArticyXImporterForUnreal/releases) of the importer*

 Get a copy of the importer and copy it into your projects **Plugins** folder.
 It is possible that you don't have one if it is a new project, so you can just create it.
-Copy the folder **ArticyImporter** into this **Plugins** folder.
+Copy the folder **ArticyXImporter** into this **Plugins** folder.
 Your project structure should now look something like this.

 <p align="center">
   <img src="https://www.articy.com/articy-importer/unreal/adx/copy_plugin.png">